 Loose Container Load Fumigation: There are other times when the cargo that needs to be fumigated doesn’t take up the entire container.
 Instead of flooding the container, plastic sheets are laid down over the cargo to contain the gas.
-After the exposure time is met, the sheets are removed, and the space is ventilated.
-Another option is to fumigate empty containers before filling them.
+After the exposure time is met, the sheets are removed, and space is ventilated.
+Another option is to fumigate empty containers before filling them. select them

 Fumigation: A Vital Component of Shipping Safety

 Fumigation is a critical process to prevent the spread of pests.
-Using certified professionals allows shippers to be certain that their goods and packaging meets the standards of safety required for export and import.
+Using certified professionals allows shippers to be certain that their goods and packaging meet the standards of safety required for export and import.
 Before your business commits to shipping any products internationally, remember to check the fumigation requirements in the countries of export and import.

 One way to do this is to ask your freight forwarder, as these shipping professionals are typically well-versed in the controls and imperatives demanded by the customs authorities and other gatekeepers that regulate the flow of goods across international borders.